helium/docs/docs/wallets/wallets.md

 ### App Wallet

-The Helium App wallets is by far the easiest to use.
+The Helium App wallet is by far the easiest to use.
 It may be downloaded for [iOS](https://apps.apple.com/us/app/helium-hotspot/id1450463605) or [Android](https://play.google.com/store/apps/details?id=com.helium.wallet) phones and provides simple pairing and setup with